Narendra Modi denies religious discrimination exists in India | Politics

 Narendra Modi denies religious discrimination exists in India

+Rights groups and the State Department have made detailed allegations of abuses of minorities, dissidents and journalists in India.
+Biden said he discussed human rights and other democratic values with Modi during their talks in the White House.

-Indian Prime Minister Narendra Modi denied that discrimination against minorities existed under his government during a press conference with U.S. President Joe Biden on Thursday, even as rights groups and the State Department have made detailed allegations of abuses of minorities, dissidents and journalists.
+Indian Prime Minister Narendra Modi denied that discrimination against minorities existed under his government during a press conference with U.S. President Joe Biden on Thursday.
+Rights groups and the State Department have made detailed allegations of abuses of minorities, dissidents and journalists in India.

 "Our Constitution and our government, and we have proved democracy can deliver.
 When I say deliver - caste, creed, religion, gender, there is no space for any discrimination (in my government)," Modi told reporters.
 In reports on human rights and religious freedom, the State Department raised concerns over treatment of Muslims, Hindu Dalits, Christians and other religious minorities in India while also listing a crackdown on journalists.